MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/a-record-registered-host-dns.md

 ---
 title: Host's A record is registered in DNS
-description: The IP address registers an A record for the host name in its primary DNS suffix zone after you clear the Register this connection's address in DNS check box under Advanced TCP/IP Settings for a network interface. ms.date: 09/08/2020
+description: The IP address registers an A record for the host name in its primary DNS suffix zone.
+It occurs after you clear the "Register this connection's address in DNS" check box. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan